Idk507/Attention-sinks-learn/README.md

 The streaming question-answering evaluation (StreamEval benchmark) shows that instruction-tuned models (Llama-2-7B-chat and its variants) using StreamingLLM maintain accuracy on queries whose answers appear far back in the conversation history, while window attention models degrade sharply as the answer-to-query distance grows beyond the cache size.

-The full architecture and data flow of StreamingLLM in production is shown below.